General Retreat Information

 How does a waiting list work?

-Once a retreat fills, we start a waiting list.
+Once a retreat is full, we start a waiting list.
 A waiting list application is required to be placed on the list.
 No fees will be charged until you are offered a spot and you accept it.
-As we have cancellations for a retreat, we will offer the spots to those on the waiting list.
-Once a spot becomes available in the retreat, the next person on the waiting list will be contacted.
+As we have cancellations for a retreat, we will offer the spots.
+Once a spot becomes available in the retreat, the first person on the waiting list will be contacted.
 At that time, we will give you a deadline by which we will need you to respond, or we will move on to the next person on the waiting list.
 The week leading up to the retreat, we will need a very quick response.
-At any time, if you'd like to be taken off the waiting list, please send an email to email@example.com or call the registrars at (415) 488-0164 x 247 or x 252.
+At any time, if you'd like to be taken off the waiting list, please send an email to Retreats@spiritrock.org or call the registrars at (415) 488-0164 x 247 or x 252.

 How do I get on a waiting list for a full retreat?